JinmuGo/obsidian-theme-by-folder/README.md

 ## Features

-- **Auto Theme Switching**: Instantly changes your Obsidian theme when you open a note in a configured folder.
+- **Auto Theme & Mode Switching**: Instantly changes your Obsidian theme and mode (light/dark) when you open a note in a configured folder.
-- **Per-Folder Configuration**: Assign custom themes to specific vault folders.
+- **Per-Folder Configuration**: Assign custom themes and modes to specific vault folders.
+- **Flexible Mode Options**: Choose between Light Mode, Dark Mode, or System Default for each folder.
-- **Fallback Theme**: Define a default theme to use when no folder mapping matches.
+- **Fallback Settings**: Define default theme and mode to use when no folder mapping matches.
 - **Lightweight & Fast**: Minimal performance impact with simple path-based matching.
-- **User-Friendly UI**: Configure mappings directly in Obsidian’s Settings → Theme by Folder.
+- **User-Friendly UI**: Configure mappings directly in Obsidian's Settings → Theme by Folder.

 ## Installation

 ### Manual Installation

-1. Download or clone this repository into your vault’s plugins folder:
+1. Download or clone this repository into your vault's plugins folder:
     ```bash
     git clone https://github.com/JinmuGo/obsidian-theme-by-folder .obsidian/plugins/theme-by-folder
     ```
 2. In Obsidian, go to **Settings → Community Plugins** and enable **Theme by Folder**.
-3. Reload Obsidian if the plugin doesn’t appear immediately.
+3. Reload Obsidian if the plugin doesn't appear immediately.

 ### Via Community Plugins (BRAT)